Chu Yibing: Biography

 For knowing music from a new approach, he decided to study conducting at the Basel Music Academy.
 Then, he began to conduct symphony orchestras in Switzerland.
 Chu has conducted the Hallé, Britain's longest-established symphony orchestra, Munich Symphony Orchestra, Düsseldorf Symphony Orchestra and Berlin Symphony Orchestra.

 In 2004, after 21 years studying and playing in Europe, Chu came back to China and was appointed as Professor of Cello at the Central Conservatory of Music.
 After that, he and his followers began to spread music as well as ideas of music education over China by giving concerts in various forms and propagating western music studies.

-Chu believes that Chinese people are the most suitable group of people for appreciating chamber music because of the Chinese historical backgrounds.
-So, he founded the China Philharmonic Cellists and tour around the country giving performances with amazing energy and exquisite tastes.
-Chu's efforts have been well-recognized and highly appraised by mainstream media in China.
+Chu founded the China Philharmonic Cellists, a group that tours around the country.
+His efforts have been well-recognized and highly appraised by mainstream media in China.